 Baroness Hale appointed the first woman Justice of the Supreme Court.

 She has had a varied career as an academic lawyer, law reformer, and judge.
 She specialised in Family and Social Welfare Law and was founding editor of the Journal of Social Welfare and Family Law.

-First female Muslim MPs elected
+The first female Muslim MPs are elected.

 Labour candidates Shabana Mahmood and Yasmin Qureshi were elected in the general election of 2010.
 Shabana Mahmood won the constituency for Birmingham Ladywood and Yasmin Qureshi was the candidate for Bolton South East.
 A record of 22 Asian women stood in that election for all three main parties.
 Shabana is a former Oxford graduate and barrister and stood against another female Asian candidate for the Conservatives, Nusrat Chani.
 Qureshi, a Pakistani-born criminal barrister was chosen from an open shortlist of six candidates.

 Baroness Sayeeda Warsi becomes the first Muslim woman to serve in the Cabinet.